DivineITLimited/hyper-editor/docs/README.md

 ### Why not a WYSIWYG editor?
 Even though those editors promises "What you see is what you get", it is more complicated than that.
 Because those editors (except few like Quill Editor) gives output as HTML which is not intended in long run.
 A probable better way would be to store a structured format like JSON, which will later be parsed and generate HTML for webpage or Email template or any other purpose.

+### Development
+Hyper Editor has been developed as an in-house product of Divine IT Limited.
+We primarily an ERP based company but also have a team for Website, E-Commerce and Web Apps development.
+Our platform is primarily Python and Java.
+But all those great content editors are mostly based on Wordpress.
+This is why Hyper Editor has born.
+After completing some successful projects using this editor, we find this Block based system can help us do lots of things dynamically.

+And we thought these problems must be faced by others too.
+So we Open Sourced this project to giving back to the Community.